Walter-Hw/udemyCourseRestApi/README.md

-### This is a UdemyCourse with implemention of fudamental RESTful API.
+### This is a UdemyCourse with implemention of fundamental RESTful API.
 #### So that I got a chance to train my API skills.